Tuesday, August 29, 2023 | Category: History/Heritage - International

 Thursday, June 1, 2023 | Category: Mental Health - National

 The Department of Veterans Affairs hosts the “National Center for PTSD,” a national resource for research, treatments and connections to assist individuals experiencing Post Traumatic Stress Disorder and other traumatic stress.
 This site offers information for veterans, caregivers, family and friends.

-Monday, May 27, 2019 | Category: History/Heritage - International
+Saturday, May 27, 2023 | Category: Health Care - International

-Wednesday, May 1, 2019 | Category: Health Care - National
+Friday, May 5, 2023 | Category: Health Care - National

 On April 11, 2019, the ALS Association released a report, “ALS in the Military: Unexpected Consequences of Military Service,” including reviews of numerous studies, reports, and other evidence demonstrating the link between ALS and military service.
 In summary:

 ‘Existing evidence supports the conclusion that people who have served in the military are at a greater risk of developing ALS and dying from the disease than those with no history of military service.
 As outlined in this paper, study after study continues to demonstrate this to be true: If you serve in the military, regardless of the branch of service, regardless of whether you served in the Persian Gulf War, Vietnam, Korea, or World War II, and regardless of whether you served during a time of peace or a time of war, you are at a greater risk of dying from ALS than if you had not served in the military.
 The questions we are asking today are these: Why is there a greater risk of ALS with military service?
 And what are we, as a nation, going to do about it?